Right Ventricular Function in Patients With Eisenmenger Syndrome

 The authors concluded that in patients with Eisenmenger syndrome, RV dysfunction evaluated using TAPSE is associated with worse outcomes.

 Previous studies have demonstrated high risk features for patients with Eisenmenger physiology to include Down syndrome, lower oxygen saturation, history of syncope, iron deficiency anemia, elevated uric acid, poor functional capacity, and history of arrhythmia.
 This study adds RV function, as measured by TAPSE.
 Interestingly, the authors did not include a subjective evaluation of RV function by an experienced echocardiographer as a measure in this study.
 Although this technique has obvious limitations, it is probably the most commonly used means of assessment of RV function.
 Cardiac magnetic resonance imaging has become an important tool in the assessment of RV function, although it has significant limitations in this patient population.
 Given the altered AV valve anatomy in patients with AVSD, the validity of TAPSE in the patient population is unknown.
 This study suggests that decreased RV function as measured by TAPSE can be a helpful tool in the assessment of adults with Eisenmenger physiology as a result of noncomplex lesions.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD & Pediatrics and Prevention, Pulmonary Hypertension, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD and Pediatrics and Prevention, Pulmonary Hypertension, Hypertension

 Keywords: Tricuspid Valve, Down Syndrome, Hypertension, Pulmonary, Ventricular Function, Hypertension, Heart Septal Defects